n7tae/smart-group-server/README.md

 ### What's New

+* **V# 180401** In some situations, the smart-group-server does not "following" a user if he switches repeaters.
+It was clear that the *last repeater used* cache was not being updated properly.
+This has been fixed by cleaning up how the user cache is used in the CGroupHandler class.

 * **V# 180322** The smart-group-server is now compatible with mobile hotspots!
 You should be able to route to any Smart Group from a smart-phone-tethered hotspot.
 Thanks goes to Colby Ross, W1BSB for helping with this very important new capability!

 * **V# 180218** The CRepeaterHandler class has been removed from the project, along with the CDDDataHandler and DCCSHandler classes.
 A crash bug, where someone would try to link to a Smart Group module, has been fixed.